laocai/tcp-nginx-module/README.md

 Use nginx as a common TCP server framework

-Description
+<h3>Description</h3>
-The motivation for writing these is to use nginx as a common TCP server framework, So it called ngx_tcp.The ngx_tcp.jpg illustrates this framework.Most of the code is modificationed from nginx mail modules.
-I developed an application protocol that is named command protocol over the TCP.
+The motivation for writing these is to use nginx as a common TCP server framework, So it called ngx_tcp.The ngx_tcp.jpg illustrates this framework.Most of the code is modificationed from nginx mail modules.I developed an application protocol that is named command protocol over the TCP.</br>
 Command Protocol Format
     0                   1                   2                   3
     0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1